-Customization is set to grow.
+Customisation is set to grow.

-Customization is set to grow.
+Customisation is set to grow.
 For retailers, this means offering customers an opportunity to create their own product or experience.

-As consumers increasingly demand more personalized experiences, businesses are looking for ways to deliver.
+As consumers increasingly demand more personalised experiences, businesses are looking for ways to deliver.
 One way they’re doing this is by providing customers with options when it comes to design, colour and size — all of which can be done through the use of technology such as augmented reality (AR) and virtual reality (VR).

-Customization can be a way to stand out from the crowd and make your business memorable, but it’s also a great way for brands to connect with consumers on an emotional level.
+Customisation can be a way to stand out from the crowd and make your business memorable, but it’s also a great way for brands to connect with consumers on an emotional level.
 You’re giving them something they want, which helps establish trust between you and them—and that’s what keeps people coming back for more!